Health Care Benefits After Separating from the Military

 Health insurance in the US is usually broken down into two categories: group health care coverage and individual health care coverage.

 A group health care plan is a health plan that is shared by a large group of people.
 These plans are often offered by employers as part of your benefits.
-Tricare is an example of a group health care plan.
+TRICARE is an example of a group health care plan.

 How to get a group health care plan: A general rule of thumb is that you will be able to get a group health insurance plan through an employer, trade group, or another large group.
 Some companies also offer health care benefits to part-time employees.
 It’s always a good idea to find out if there is a waiting period before you are eligible for benefits.

-Compare free quotes for health insurance online!Individual health care plans: Individual health care plans vary by state and region, and there is no way I can list or cover them all on this site.
+Individual health care plans: They vary by state and region, and I can’t list or cover them all on this site.
 The most important thing to know is what type of insurance you need, then compare plans to find the best cost/benefit ratio for your family.
 The best place I have found to compare individual health care plans online is eHealthInsurance.com, which offers a variety of health plans in each state.
-It doesn’t cost you anything extra to use a third party site, so feel free to shop around to find a site that you like.
+It doesn’t cost you anything extra to use a third-party site, so feel free to shop around and find one you like.

 There are pros and cons to both of these types of health care plans, and you can learn more about them here: Individual Health Insurance vs. Group Health Insurance.